Military History Museum

 ).
 As such the Austro-Hungarian empire also had a navy.
 This even included submarines.
 And the highlight in this section has to be the superbly rusty and pockmarked part of a submarine salvaged from the sea and put on display here.
 The rest of this section is somewhat less spectacular unless you are into ship models of all sizes and other such maritime memorabilia.

-The museum has an open-air part in the back yard (called “Panzergarten”) where a number of tanks and other armoured vehicles are on display that were used by the Austrian army from 1956 (out of season, however, there may be no access to this 'tank garden').
+The museum has an open-air part in the back yard (called “Panzergarten”; and now also with an indoor part called "Panzerhalle") where a number of tanks and other armoured vehicles are on display that were used by the Austrian army from 1956.

 In the colonnaded side wings adjacent to the museum is a large collection of older gun barrels, some really ancient, but of very limited interest for a dark tourist.
 And outside the front of the museum, finally, there are a couple of further outdoor exhibits, including one of the Austrian Air Force's legendary, Swedish